-Mattresses with motion isolation absorb the vibrations of movement, so when your partner moves in bed, or gets up, you won't feel that mattress bounce or shake.
-Too much mattress bounce isn't good for side sleepers as it can jolt and cause friction on shoulder and hip joints.
+Mattresses with motion isolation absorb the vibrations of movement, so when your partner moves in bed or gets up, you won't feel that mattress bounce or shake.
+Too much mattress bounce isn't good for side sleepers as it can jolt and cause friction on their shoulder and hip joints.

 When you’re ready to buy the best mattress for side sleepers and you have narrowed down your mattress types to the best of the best, consider the following brand features that come with the mattress.

 A long trial period is essential because buying a new mattress is an investment.
-If you don't have the ability to test the mattress you want in your own home, and have the freedom to return it if you’re not sleeping better - then steer clear.
+If you don't have the ability to test the mattress you want in your own home and the freedom to return it if you’re not sleeping better - then steer clear.